-The widespread usage of data in business processes and ecosystems plays a significant role in most economies - and it will be the essential foundation for the future of the data economy and AI.
-Organizations can uphold the quality and trust of internally generated data, but a substantial portion comes from external sources.
+Data is the lifeblood of modern business processes and digital ecosystems, driving economic growth and delivering significant benefits to both companies and society.
+Its widespread use is setting the stage for a future where the data economy and artificial intelligence redefine how we innovate and succeed.
+Organizations can uphold the quality and trust of internally generated data, but a substantial portion of new value comes from sharing data with external sources.

-To maintain data value and trust across ecosystems, it is essential to establish a reliable method, along with the technical and software infrastructure for sharing data.
-The solution is data spaces, offering both multi-organizational agreements and technical infrastructure to facilitate trusted data sharing between two or more participants - forming a value creating ecosystem.
+To overcome the alleged contradiction of creating data value while at the same time maintaining-this is the value proposition of data spaces.
+Data spaces provide trust across ecosystems, offering both multi-organizational, multi-policy agreements and technical infrastructure to facilitate trusted data sharing between two or more (even unknown) participants, forming a value-creating ecosystem.

-In a data space, data providers can trust that their partners will handle the data responsibly, and that they get value for the shared data.
-Consumers, on the other hand, can trust that the data they utilize comes from a trustworthy source.
-This can be built in by design in data spaces.
+In a data space, data providers can trust that their partners will handle the data responsibly and that they get value for the shared data, all based on usage conditions that they define.
+Consumers, on the other hand, can trust that the data they utilize comes from a trustworthy source-and this can be observed in the whole value chain.

-As a non-profit organization, the International Data Spaces Association (IDSA) is committed to establishing standards for data spaces, ensuring that the features mentioned before are indeed built into every data space by design.
-Within a defined governance framework, these standards guarantee secure data sharing between participants while supporting trust and data sovereignty.
+The International Data Spaces Association (IDSA) is committed to establishing standards for data spaces, ensuring that the features mentioned above are indeed built into every data space by design.
+Within a defined governance framework, these standards guarantee self-determined, secure data sharing between participants.